Cal Voices Programs

-Cal Voices provides numerous services and various resources throughout California.
-To learn more about the direct services and supports we offer, click on a link below.
+Cal Voices offers a number of programs and resources throughout California.
+To learn more about the direct services and supports we offer, click on a button below.

 Sierra Wind is a peer-led self help center offering advocacy, support, resource linkage, benefits acquisition, culturally diverse support groups, patients’ rights advocacy, and free meals daily.
 The program is funded by the Mental Health Services Act through Amador County Behavioral Health Services.
 All are welcome at Sierra Wind.
 Check out Sierra Wind’s calendar of events and support groups and track the latest developments at the center on Sierra Wind’s Facebook page!